Learning with Free Object Segments for Long-Tailed Instance Segmentation: Approach

-Our \ourmethod (Free Object Segments) framework for data augmentation is fairly simple and scalable for large-vocabulary and long-tailed instance segmentation. \autoref{fig:pipeline} illustrates the pipeline, which consists of three major stages: (i) segment generation and refinement; (ii) segment ranking; (iii) data synthesis for model training.
+Our \ourmethod (Free Object Segments) framework for data augmentation is fairly simple and scalable for large-vocabulary and long-tailed instance segmentation. \autoref{fig:pipeline} illustrates the overall pipeline, which consists of three major steps: (i) segment generation and refinement, (ii) segment ranking, and (iii) data synthesis for model training.